shakmarev/2021sp-final-project/README.md

-This provides functionality for analyzing financial data and predicting intrinsic value of securities.
+This project provides functionality for analyzing financial data and predicting intrinsic value of securities.

 For this purpose I utilize next tools: yfinance as data provider.